tarwn/lessthandot-hugo/blogs/content/posts/2009-03-09-scan-network-for-sql-server-instances.md

 First task bring over two send email tasks which will act as our success and failure notifications.
 Add the SMTP connection to the connection manager and go ahead and configure the tasks to point to your local or remote SMTP server.

 Second task, bring over two script tasks.
-First will be named “Call up SQLPing”, and the second, “Validate SQLPing Run and file output”.
+First will be named "Call up SQLPing", and the second, "Validate SQLPing Run and file output".

 Go into the designer of the first script task and add IO and Diagnostics in so we can access the files and also call a new process.
 I created a folder on my root c drive as C:instance_search where the files for this example will be written.